-2 The Swiss National Bank is a company subject to the law governing joint stock companies, but its officials are subject to legislation that governs the behaviour of federal authorities (BIS, 2009, p.64).
+&lt;sup>1 The Swiss National Bank is a company subject to the law governing joint stock companies, but its officials are subject to legislation that governs the behaviour of federal authorities (BIS, 2009, p.64).
 The Swiss Bank's shares are traded on the Swiss stock exchange.

-(2008); McConnell and Brue (2008) mention that independent central banks can be insulated from political pressures to pursue overly expansionary policies.
-In order to get re-elected or satisfy the general public, politicians may be tempted to increase spending and create inflation in the long run.
+It is astonishing, however, that in all the relevant literature there is only one main theoretical argument in favour of central bank independence: political interference on monetary policy and the time-inconsistency problem.
+For example authors like Lastra (2006); Abel et al (2008); McConnell and Brue (2008) mention that independent central banks can be insulated from political pressures to pursue overly expansionary policies.
+In order to get reelected or satisfy the general public, politicians may be tempted to increase spending and create inflation in the long run.
 It is claimed that a politically insulated central bank is more likely to be concerned with long-run objectives and be a better defender of price stability.
 Another argument found on the literature is related with the possible discipline that independent central banks may exert on fiscal policies and budget deficits.
-Various authors have tested this relationship and some found no relationship (eg Sikken & Haan, 1998), while others found a negative one (e.g. Masciandaro & Tabellini, 1988; Bodea, 2013; Burdekin & Laney, 2016).
+Various authors have tested this relationship and some found no relationship (e.g. Sikken & Haan, 1998), while others found a negative one (e.g. Masciandaro & Tabellini, 1988; Bodea, 2013; Burdekin & Laney, 2016).

-The counterargument to central bank independence supports that this practice is inconsistent with democratic principles.
+The counterargument to central bank independence is that this practice is inconsistent with democratic principles.
 Having monetary policy controlled by an elite group of policy makers that are insulated from elected politicians can be undemocratic and risky for the general public (Mishkin, 2012; Cecchetti and Schoenholtz, 2015; Wood, 2015).
-Other arguments are related with independent central bank failures, like the period of Great Inflation in the US and the recent financial crisis.
+Other arguments arise from independent central bank failures, like the period of Great Inflation in the U.S. and the recent financial crisis.
 All these arguments will be analysed in more detail later on this article.

 Today the reality is that many central banks around the world are, legally at least, independent from government.
 An example is the European Central Bank (ECB), which mentions in its website: "Neither the ECB nor the national central banks (NCBs), nor any member of their decision-making bodies, are allowed to seek or take instructions from EU institutions or bodies, from any government of an EU Member State or from any other body".
 Granting central bank independence is also a prerequisite for membership in the Eurosystem.
-Other examples include the Bank of England that gained operational independence with a Labour Act on 1997, the Bank of Japan on 1998, while the Fed that has enjoyed a high degree of insulation from political interference since 1951.
+Other examples include the Bank of England that gained operational independence with a Labour Act on 1997, the Bank of Japan on 1998, while the Fed has enjoyed a high degree of insulation from political interference since 1951.